-It’s ok for you to realize you need more or less than when you started.
+It’s okay for you to realize you need more or less than when you started.

-It’s ok if you don’t hate anything about your body, and just wish you looked more feminine or masculine.
+It’s okay if you don’t hate anything about your body, and just wish you looked more feminine or masculine.

-It’s ok if you don’t need medical transition at all.
+It’s okay if you don’t need medical transition at all.
 Body feelings are not the be-all-end-all of transition.

 Total body physical dysphoria is not a requirement to be transgender.
 AFABs do not have to hate their chest, AMABs do not have to hate their penis.
 Every trans person’s experience is different.
 All are valid.